Meadowlarke/Bibliography/Bibliography.md

 398: Introduction of the binary of teatricality and authenticity.

-399: _Werktreue_ ideal.  #Z
+399: _Werktreue_ ideal.

 -: Thesis.

-400: Author conceptualizes authenticity as performative category.  #Z
+400: Author conceptualizes authenticity as performative category.

 401: The identity politics of authenticity.